jupiterbjy/ProjectIncubator/SingleScriptTools/README.md

 ---

 ### [steam_m4s_merge_▽.py](steam_m4s_merge_▽.py)
 Merges m4s files of steam's recording clips into mp4.
+Zero dependency.

 This script exists because as of 2024-10-14 steam beta is broken and can't export video properly.
+As of 11-17 STILL NOT WORKING so we'll need this script a bit longer...

 Refer -h for usage.